Seed starting with soil blocking from beginning to end

 - Moving the seedlings outdoors is called hardening off.
 This process gently acclimates your plants to sun, wind, cool temperatures, or heat before being planted out in the garden.
 We place our trays of blocks out under the covered porch for about a week before planting in the garden.
 This allows them to get early morning sun and wind to toughen them up.

 - For fast efficient planting, mulch first.
 Mulch the area to be planted by either laying overlapping layers of wet newspaper topped with bark, pine straw, or shredded leaves or like we do in our larger commercial beds we cover the beds with Bio360 the black biodegradable film.
 Both newspaper and Bio360 breakdown and can be incorporated into the soil safely at replanting.
 After planting the seedlings, water in well and give 1 inch of water a week if rain fall doesn’t provide.

 - Cover with a floating row cover once planted in the garden for about 14 days.
 This adds a level of protection that protects your plants from the elements and marauding wildlife.
 Row cover allows air, water and light to pass through, but prevents drying winds, bright sun and rabbits, squirrels and deer from damaging your transplants.
 Row cover eliminates the anxiety of what might happen to plants once planted.

 Once you master seed starting, anything is possible in your garden.
 You can grow all those plants not available down at the garden center and you will join the ranks of the proud seed starters!

-Lisa Mason Ziegler founder of The Gardener’s Workshop and Flower Farming School Online.
+Lisa Mason Ziegler is the founder of The Gardener’s Workshop and Flower Farming School Online.

 Award-winning Author of Vegetables Love Flowers, and Cool Flowers.
 Watch Lisa’s Story Listen to Lisa’s Podcast and view her Blog Field & Garden.
 Connect with Lisa on Facebook and Instagram!